WafelKid/Wafelkid/README.md

 # Hey, I am a developer with experience in web development, Discord bots, and FiveM scripting.
-**I know a lot of programming languages and am very passionate about bringing ideas to life.**
+**I am familiar with many programming languages and am very passionate about bringing ideas to life.**

 <div align="center">